-Rabies in Oman
+Rabies in Qatar

-Rabies is considered a risk and has been reported in domestic animals in this country.
-Bats may also carry rabies-like viruses.
+Rabies may be present in this country; information is limited or unavailable.
+Bats may carry rabies-like viruses in this country.

-- Travellers should avoid contact with all animals.
-Rabies is preventable with prompt post-exposure treatment. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial. - Post-exposure treatment and advice should be in accordance with national guidelines.
+- Travellers should avoid contact with wild animals.
+Rabies is preventable with prompt post-exposure management. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial.
+Although rabies has not been reported in domestic animals, it is still sensible to seek prompt medical advice if bitten or scratched by all animals. - Post-exposure treatment and advice should be in accordance with national quidelines.